TahomaSoft/GutenPrintTrackUpstream-and-LocalDev/doc/gutenprint-users-manual.md

 request that vendors notify us of private patches that they plan to distribute.

-1.  # []{#anchor-7}General Requirements
+# General Requirements #

 Gutenprint will run on any reasonably modern computer running Linux, Macintosh OS X (10.3 or above), Solaris, or any other UNIX-like operating system.
 If you plan to compile this package from source, you will also need an ANSI C compiler, such as *gcc* (recommended), and GNU Make.
 A compiler is not required if you are installing a pre-compiled package.

 Processor and memory requirements vary depending upon the printer and runtime options selected; it is suggested that you have at least 64 MB of memory for general purpose printing, 256 MB or more for high quality printing on a good printer, and 1 GB or more for large format printing at high resolution.
 You should have at least 50 MB of free disk space to compile and install Gutenprint.
 Disk space requirements for printing will vary depending upon how you use Gutenprint, but are generally modest except as noted below.
 We recommend a processor speed of at least 300 MHz.
 Fast printers may require a faster processor to achieve maximum printing speed.

 For general use, you should have the Common UNIX Printing System, CUPS (version 1.1.15 or above) installed.
 Please read the rest of the release notes, in particular the Exceptions and Workarounds, for full details on installation, as there is important information to be aware of.
 CUPS is the printing system used on Macintosh OS X 10.2 and above, and many other systems use it.
 The combination of CUPS and Gutenprint provides a flexible, general purpose printing system capable of producing the highest quality output with any of the printers supported by this package.
 We strongly recommend using CUPS with Gutenprint as a general-purpose printing solution.

 The enhanced Print plugin for the GIMP requires GIMP 2.0 or above.
 This plugin will work with any printing system, and offers a comprehensive user interface to control all aspects of the printing process.
 If you are printing photographs in large format from the GIMP at very high resolution, disk space requirements may be substantial, and we recommend at least 2 GB of free disk space for that purpose.

 Users of Macintosh OS X 10.6 (Snow Leopard) and above.
 For ease of installation, a pre-built package with installer is normally supplied a few days after the release of the source package.
 We strongly recommend that OS X users use the pre-built package rather than attempt to build it themselves.

 **Note**: This package will not work with any version of OS X 10.0, 10.1, or 10.2.
 Users of OS X 10.3 or 10.4 may use Gutenprint 5.2.10;
 users of 10.5 may use 5.2.11.

-1.  # []{#anchor-8}Installation
+# Installation #

 This section is provided for distributors people installing the package from source.
 If you are installing from a pre-compiled package (such as the Macintosh OS X package, or a package provided by your distribution vendor), you may skip this section. **We strongly urge all distributors of the Gutenprint package, such as Linux distribution vendors, to read this information carefully!**

 Installing packages from source requires some level of system administration skills along with superuser privileges.
 Superuser privilege allows you to perform actions that may be damaging to your system.
 If you are not comfortable with the material discussed here and in the release notes, we recommend that you not attempt to install this package from source.

 Before beginning, please read the release notes carefully for any updates.

-1. 1.  ## []{#anchor-9}Overview
+## Overview ##

 Gutenprint includes the following primary components: